 Each vegetation cohort area of vegetation fuel type v burnt in season s during year y that was last burnt YSLB years ago (VCAYSLB,v,y,s) is multiplied by fuel accumulation factors and converted into fuel load estimates in tonnes per hectare.
 Equation (10) involves two summations across the cohort strata, a multiplication of area by factor, and a division of the two summations.
-Each operation propagates error differently, so standard error associated with equation (10) is split across the following equations to clearly propagate the error of each computational step, beginning with the summation of vegetation cohort areas across cohort in equation (33).
+Each operation propagates error differently, so standard error associated with equation (10) is split across the following equations to clearly propagate the error of each computational step, beginning with the summation of vegetation cohort areas across cohort in equation (38).

-Note: the summation vegetation cohort areas across all YSLB cohorts will be identical to the vegetation type area, but the standard error carried in this equation is different from that described in equation (32), which only accounts for inaccuracy in the vegetation type map and the area burnt maps of year y.
-The standard error propagated within equation (33). below also includes the inaccuracies of the burnt area maps used to create the YSLB maps for year y.
+Note: the summation vegetation cohort areas across all YSLB cohorts will be identical to the vegetation type area, but the standard error carried in this equation is different from that described in equation (37), which only accounts for inaccuracy in the vegetation type map and the area burnt maps of year y.
+The standard error propagated within equation (38) below also includes the inaccuracies of the burnt area maps used to create the YSLB maps for year y.